-The Group recognised impairment losses on intangible assets during financial year 2021 of 571 thousand euros and 160 in 2020.
-2021 Impairment loss is due to terminated product development programThere were no recognised impairment losses on tangible assets during years 2020,20121
+The Group recognised impairment losses on intangible assets during financial year 2022 of 1,040 thousand euros and 571 thousand euros in 2021.
+2022 and 2021 Impairment losses are due to terminated product development program.
+There were no recognised impairment losses on tangible assets during years 2021-2022.